sungho-cho/gym-janggi/README.md

     `python gym_janggi/play.py`

-    If you see the UI window and moves being played, your PyJanggi package is working!
+    If you see the UI window and moves being played, the package is working!

+## Releases
+Check out the [PyPi Package](https://pypi.org/project/gym-janggi) for releases.

+## License
+This package is licensed under the [GNU General Public License v3.0](LICENSE).